Automate Your Digital Asset Sharing With Brand Portals

 A brand portal provides access to your company’s digital content internally and externally.
-Portals boost efficiency and promote healthy relationships with potential customers.
-Here’s a closer look at how they work.
+Portals boost efficiency and promote healthy relationships with potential customers and current clients.
+If you’re not sure how a brand portal works or how it boosts companies, this guide will steer you in the right direction.
+Here’s a closer look at how they work, starting with a breakdown of what they are exactly.

 What Is a Brand Portal?

-A brand portal is a storage center for digital assets.
-Portals allow companies to share important digital content internally and externally.
+A brand portal is a complete digital storage center for digital assets.
+Portals allow companies to share important digital content with fellow team members or outside parties.
 They also offer secure sharing of valuable company guidelines and assets such as manuals, images and brochures.

-An easy way to visualize brand portals is by imagining Halloween night.
-The kids ringing doorbells are looking for candy.
-These are company externals such as journalists or students.
-The candy they want is digital assets.
-If the homeowner answers the door every time the bell rings, they are behaving like a company without brand portals.
-However, if they place the candy in a big bowl outside the front door with a sign that says ‘take one’, they’ve created a brand portal.
-Every outside source has access to what they need, and the company isn’t obligated to find assets for anyone.
+Here’s an example to help you better visualize brand portals.
+It’s Halloween night and kids are ringing doorbells looking for candy – these kids are like company externals, such as journalists or students.
+The candy they want is like digital assets.
+If the homeowner answers the door each time the bell rings, they are behaving like a company without brand portals.
+However, if they place candy in a big bowl outside the front door with a sign that says ‘take one’, they’ve created a brand portal.
+Every outside source has access to what they need and the company isn’t obligated to find assets for anyone.

 Share Faster With Externals